 - PE kit

 Children have indoor and outdoor P.E sessions therefore it is important that PE kit is correct and in school.
-Indoor PE: t-shirt in house colour, shorts and plimsolls or white trainers.
-Outdoor PE: t-shirt in house colour, joggers and plimsolls or white trainers.
+They need a t-shirt in house colour, shorts/joggers and trainers.

 Children’s P.E will be on different days each week.
 It would therefore be helpful if kit was kept in school for the term.